ietf-wg-acme/acme/draft-ietf-acme-acme.md

 it is willing to issue certificates for the identifier.
 For example, the server should check that the identifier is of a supported type.
 Servers might also check names against a blacklist of known high-value identifiers.
-If the server is unwilling to issue for the identifier, it SHOULD return a 403 (Forbidden) error, with a problem document describing the reason for the rejection.
+If the server is unwilling to issue for the identifier, it SHOULD return an error with status code 403 (Forbidden), with a problem document describing the reason for the rejection.

 If the server is willing to proceed, it builds a pending authorization object from the inputs submitted by the client: